 Types of complaint we see

-We see complaints about car finance commission that’s paid by lenders to brokers on a range of car finance agreements.
+We see complaints about car finance commission that’s paid by lenders to car dealers (acting as credit brokers) on a range of car finance agreements and different commission models.

 Customers contact us because they believe: